sahanar135/sahanar135/README.md

 ---

-- 🔭 I’m currently working on **developing scalable React.js web applications for the electric power industry** at [Headrun Technologies](https://www.headrun.com/), where I lead a team of 4 developers.
+- 🔭 I’m currently working on **developing scalable React.js web applications** at [Headrun Technologies](https://www.headrun.com/), where I lead a team of 4 developers.
 - 👯 I’m looking to Full Time opportunities as mid level Front End Engineer (React/HTML/CSS,Javascript)
 - 🤔 I’m looking for help with **mastering advanced microservices architecture** and **contributing to large-scale distributed systems**.
 - 💬 Ask me about **React.js**, **Redux**, **JavaScript best practices**, or **mentorship for junior developers**.